How To Break A Big Task Into Small Achievable Steps

 Step 9: Combine Sub-Tasks into Phases

-As you progress through your sub-tasks, you may find that some of them naturally group together into phases or stages.
+As you progress through your sub-tasks, you may find that some of them naturally group into phases or stages.
 Combining sub-tasks into phases can help you manage your project more efficiently.

 For example, if you’re renovating a room, you might have sub-tasks related to demolition, plumbing, electrical work, and finishing.
 These sub-tasks can be grouped into phases like “Demolition Phase,” “Plumbing Phase,” and so on.